2 April 2019

 Proposals for new mixed-use neighbourhood in Belgravia launched

-Cundy Street Quarter to deliver more homes and investment in public spaces and amenities.
+Cundy Street Quarter to deliver more affordable and open market homes and investment in public spaces and amenities.

 Grosvenor Britain & Ireland announces that it is launching a consultation on a new residential led, mixed use neighbourhood in Belgravia.